tvandinther/mioi/src/content/blog/cue-functions.md

 }
 ```

-CUE offers path selectors to hone in on the configuration we are interested in, as well as the built-in CUE commands scripting layer.
+CUE offers path selectors to hone in on the configuration we are interested in, or as an alternative we could also use the [workflow commands](https://cuelang.org/search/?q=tag:%22workflow%20command%22) scripting layer built into CUE.
 ```sh
 $ cue eval app.cue -c -e app.kubernetesManifests
 [{